ucsb-csw8/w22/about.md

 🌟 We provide you with a set of notes on [How to Succeed in this or any other computing course](../success), and we are available to help you on the forum and during class and office hours, so that you can learn and do your work effectively and efficiently.

 ### Copyright of Course Materials
-The lectures and course materials for this course, including PowerPoint presentations, tests, outlines, and similar materials, are protected by the U.S. copyright law and [the University policy](https://copyright.universityofcalifornia.edu/resources/recorded-presentations.html).
+The course materials for this course, including videos, PowerPoint presentations, tests, outlines, and similar materials, are protected by the U.S. copyright law and [the University policy](https://copyright.universityofcalifornia.edu/resources/recorded-presentations.html).
 The instructor is the exclusive [owner of the copyright](https://copyright.universityofcalifornia.edu/resources/ownership-course-materials.html) in those materials, unless stated otherwise.
 You may take notes and make copies of course materials _for your own use_.

-You may not reproduce, distribute or display (post/upload) lecture notes or recordings or course materials — whether or not a fee is charged — without the instructor's express prior written consent.
+You may not reproduce, distribute or display (post/upload) class notes or recordings or course materials — whether or not a fee is charged — without the instructor's express prior written consent.
 You also may not allow others to do so.

 If you do so, you may be subject to student conduct proceedings under the UC Santa Barbara Student Code of Conduct.